vishwampandya/Employee-management-system/README.md

     +----------+-------------+------+-----+---------+-------+

   2) employee
-    where all the employee details are stored.
+    --where all the employee details are stored.
     +-----------+--------------+------+-----+---------+-------+
     | Field     | Type         | Null | Key | Default | Extra |
     +-----------+--------------+------+-----+---------+-------+